bumps/bumps/doc/getting_started/index.rst

 Bumps uses Markov chain Monte Carlo to explore the parameter space.
 Although it was created for curve fitting problems, Bumps can explore any probability density function, such as those defined by pyMCMC.
-Unlike PyMCMC, Bumps includes a number of addional local and global optimizers, and a stepper which can operate effectively on correlated parameter spaces.
+Unlike PyMCMC, Bumps includes a number of additional local and global optimizers, and a stepper which can operate effectively on correlated parameter spaces.

 Bumps can be used as a library within your own applications, or as a framework